clarelgibson/england-school-admissions/data-prep.md

 ```

 Let’s now review the selected column headings in this dataset and the
-number of unique values in each column
+number of unique values in each column.

 ``` r
 # Print a list of the column headings in the offers df